 Name - search for an element having a name of a specific value.

 TagIndex - the zero based index value of a specific tag.

 XamlPath - Uses a XAML path expression like XamlPath=/radtabcontrol[automationid=Tabs]/grid/raddockpanel/layouttransformcontrol[name=HeaderDockedElement]

 When editing an element in active recording session, all available element's properties are listed for direct selection in the Find Expression Builder.

 The available comparison operators for each FindClause are: 'is exactly', 'contains', 'does not contain', 'starts with', 'ends with', 'matches the regular expression', 'is missing' and 'exists'.

 The find expression of elements in Test Studio is also enhanced with corresponding images - each recorded element gets an image recorded along with its automatically generated find expression.
 The image will be used as a backup search criteria in case the element's find clauses didn't match any element on the page.

 The test execution flow remains unchanged.
 The enhancement is that when an element fails to be located on page with its find expression within the set Elements Timeout, Test Studio automatically falls back to the element image search and continues as expected if the element is found using the predefined image.
 The execution results contain warning that the element's find expression didn't match any element on page and it was found by image.

 The recorded image for each element can be edited separately from the find expression.

-Note!
-Switching the Elements Edit pane to modify the image settings or recording new image, requires to save any current changes in the same element's Find Expression.
+Switching the Elements Edit pane to modify the image settings or to record new image, requires to save any current changes in the same element's Find Expression.